Read the Passage: Hebrews 6

 In Heb.
 6:13–17 the author encourages his readers regarding spiritual blessings by appealing to God’s interaction with Abraham.
 In quoting Gen. 22:17, the author notes that just as God had promised to bless Abraham (cf. Gen. 12:1–3), so God has promised to bless His followers today.
 In Abraham’s case, the author notes, “After he had patiently endured, he obtained the promise” (Heb.
 6:15).
 This is an interesting conclusion in light of the author’s later admission in Heb.
 11:13a that Abraham died “not having received the promises.”
 Yet, as the author explains in Heb.
 11:13b, Abraham did see “them afar off . . . [and was] assured of them” (cf. John 8:56).
 So, believers who do not yet see the promises of God presently being fulfilled in their lives need to patiently endure, being confident that they will eventually come to pass, whether in this life or in the next.

 In Heb.
-6:18–20, as a means of giving His readers a reason for hope, the author notes that God promised to give His followers hope, even taking an oath “by Himself” (Heb.
+6:18–20, as a means of encouraging his readers, the author notes God promised to give His followers hope, even taking an oath “by Himself” (Heb.
 6:13).
 Therefore, there are “two immutable” (Heb.
-6:18) reasons why God’s followers should have hope in Christ—that is, because God has made a promise to bless the heirs of the covenant, and because God has taken an oath to this effect (cf. Heb.
+6:18) reasons why God’s followers should have hope in Christ—that is, (1) because God has made a promise to bless the heirs of the covenant, and (2) because God has taken an oath to this effect (cf. Heb.
 6:13, 17).
 The author then cites two illustrations in Heb.
-6:19 to support His point: an anchor and the High Priest.
-In both cases men cannot see the work being done that results in their security and the preservation of the lives.
-To elaborate, an anchor is hidden on the sea floor, while the High Priest is hidden in the Holy of Holies behind the Temple veil.
-Just as sailors trust that an anchor will hold, so Christians must trust in Jesus’ sacrifice for sins, as well as in God’s hidden, providential plan for the world.
+6:19 to argue His point: an anchor and the High Priest.
+In both cases men cannot see the work being done that results in their security and in the preservation of life.
+Indeed, an anchor is hidden on the sea floor, while the High Priest is hidden behind the Temple veil within the holy of holies.
+Just so, followers of Christ need to trust in God’s providence and sovereign authority despite the chaos of the fallen world.

 Application Questions: